satgit62/Ultimate-HyperHDR-Ambilight-fine-tuning-experience-for-LG-webOS-with-new-LUT-calibration-/README.md

 # Important!
 At the end of calibration, the LUT is automatically saved in `/home/root/.hyperhdr/` under the name lut_lin_tables.3d.
-If the calibration was not performed for SDR, the LUT must also be renamed with the correct name lut_lin_tables_hdr.3d, lut_lin_tables_dv.3d and copied to the correct directory.
+If the calibration was not performed for SDR, the LUT must also be renamed with the correct name lut_lin_tables_hdr.3d or lut_lin_tables_dv.3d and copied to the correct directory.

 # Note on calibration videos:
 SDR refers to content without HDR/HLG or Dolby Vision.
 For this, you also have to use a calibration video such as test_SDR_yuv420_low_quality or test_SDR_yuv422_low_quality.
 As YUV422 is not so widespread, I have used test_SDR_yuv420_low_quality.